Blackeley History, Family Crest & Coats of Arms

 Early Notables of the Blackeley family (pre 1700)

 More information is included under the topic Early Blackeley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blackeley family to Ireland

 Some of the Blackeley family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Blackeley family to the New World and Oceana
+Migration of the Blackeley family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Blackeleys to arrive in North America: Thomas Blackley who settled in Boston, Massachusetts in 1635; Samuel Blackley who settled in New Haven, Connecticut and married Hannah Porter in 1650.
 He also lived at Guildford.
 He had three sons and two daughters.
 David Blakely settled in Charles Town [Charleston], South Carolina in 1767.